 What I discovered was a simple formula that nearly all successful bloggers use to pull their readers in right from the start.

 The formula has 4 key elements:

 - The Hook

 As soon as you ask a question it creates an automatic reflex in your reader: they try to answer it.

 Bam!
 Your reader is involved – she’s already engaged with your blog post.

-The problem is vital because that’s why your visitor found your article in the first place.
-She had a problem: she typed a search query into Google, and found your article.
+The next part is the problem – it’s vital because that’s why your visitor found your article in the first place.
+She had a problem, she typed a search query into Google, and found your article.

 Of course, once you’ve explained the problem you need to tell the reader there’s a solution – that’s what you do in the next sentence.